-Classical technique course in the study of the specific technical demands for the male dancer.
+Classical technique course which focuses on the specific technical demands for the male dancer.
 Placement Class or Instructor's Approval required.
 (Fall only)

-Pas de Deux I (1).
+- 154 Pas de Deux I (1).
 Prereq: DAN 152 or DAN 252 and Instructor's Approval.
 Partnering techniques and sustained adagio for the classical ballet.
-(Spring only)

-Men's and Women's Variations I (1).
-Prereq: DAN 153 or DAN 352, and Instructor's Approval.
+(Spring only) - 155 Men's and Women's Variations I (1).
+Prereq: DAN 153 or DAN B31-B34, and Instructor's Approval.
 Variations from extant classical and neoclassical repertoire.
-(Spring only)

-156 Partnering Techniques (1).
+(Spring only) - 156 Partnering Techniques (1).
 Prereq: DAN 270.

-Partnering techniques for modern dance.
+Contemporary partnering techniques.